basbaccarne/nerdland/README.md

 - [**Computational Design**](#computational-design):
 This device feeds a firefly + grasshopper script that generates patterns in a predefined format
 - [**Advanced Manufacturing**](#advanced-manufacturing):
-These shapes are exported as SVG files and laser cutted
+These shapes are exported as dxf files and laser cutted
 - [**Design for Assembly**](#design-for-assembly):
 These personalised fragments can be assembled into a night lamp